jamesoddy8/daily_diary/day_twelve.md

 ### HTTP: Verbs

 - **GET**: fetch an existing resource.
 The URL contains all the necessary information the server needs to locate and return the resource.
 - **POST**: create a new resource.
 POST requests usually carry a payload that specifies the data for the new resource.
 - **PUT**: update an existing resource.
 The payload may contain the updated data for the resource.
 - **DELETE**: delete an existing resource.

 The above four verbs are the most popular, and most tools and frameworks explicity expose these request verbs. ```PUT``` and ```DELETE``` are sometimes considered specialised versions of the ```POST``` verbm and they may be packaged as ```POST``` requests with the payload containing the exact action: *create, update* or *delete.*

+### HTTP: Status Codes

+With URLs and verbs, the client can initiate requests to the server.
+In return, the server responds with status codes and message payloads.
+The status code is important and tells the client how to interpret the server response.
+The HTTP spec defines certain number ranges for specific types of responses.

+1xx: Informational Messages

+2xx: Successful

+3xx: Redirection

+4xx: Client Error

+5xx: Server Error